 The days in Andavadoaka always start beautifully.
-If you are part of the group that is on the early morning dive you wake up just before sunrise, put together your diving kit and head out over the crystal clear water on the trusty speedboat ‘AloAlo’.
-Behind you is the rising sun over Andavadoaka village and just as it comes over the horizon you dive into some of the most amazing sites in Madagascar.
-Once all the science data has been collected from the dive and you’ve woken up in the most spectacular manner you are ready to head back to camp to join the rest of the group for a well-earned breakfast.
-In keeping with the rest of Madagascar, piles of rice are served and there is always enough to feed a small army!
+If you're part of the group that's on the early morning dive, you wake up just before sunrise, put on your diving kit and head out over the crystal clear water on the trusty speedboat ‘Alo Alo’.
+Behind you is the rising sun over Andavadoaka village, and just as it comes over the horizon you dive into some of the most amazing sites in Madagascar.
+Once all of the science data has been collected from the dive and you’ve woken up in the most spectacular manner, you're ready to head back to camp to join the rest of the group for a well-earned breakfast.

+Then it's time for the ravenous volunteers to congregate for lunch and demolish ridiculous quantities of rice, beans and fresh barbecued fish.
+In keeping with this tropical lifestyle, there is a well-earned siesta after lunch to give you time to digest all that food.
 Once the heat of the midday sun has subsided (although still over a blissful 30 degrees), work gets underway for the afternoon.
-This can mean a lecture on marine ecology, teaching English (either the children at a local school or the teachers themselves) or being taught Malagasy by a local teacher.
+This can mean a lecture on marine ecology, teaching English to Blue Ventures' local conservation staff, or being taught Malagasy by a local teacher.
 Then those who were on the early morning dive go out on their second dive to spot even more fish, measure coral and if you’re lucky, any mega fauna.
 Not such uncommon sightings have included whales, dolphins, turtles, sharks and manta rays.

 Once the dive is back and all jobs on site have been completed, the best way to finish the day is to jump into the sea and watch the sky turn red with the arguably the most impressively stunning sunset in the world.
-Then, you guessed it, it's'time for more food!
+Then, you guessed it, it's time for more food!
 To finish off a beautiful day, you can watch the shooting stars accompanied by a little local rum and know that you truly are in paradise.